Kim Jong Un apologizes over fatal shooting of South Korean official

 It is unusual for North Korea to admit wrongdoing or express remorse toward South Korea, its arch rival with which it remains technically at war.

-A day earlier, South Korea condemned the North for its treatment of the fisheries official, who disappeared from a government patrol boat near the disputed maritime frontier earlier this week in what authorities described as an ill-fated attempt to defect.
+A day earlier, South Korea condemned the North for its treatment of the fisheries official, who disappeared from a patrol boat near the disputed maritime frontier earlier this week in what authorities described as an ill-fated attempt to defect.
 The 47-year-old was killed by North Korean troops and his body burned, the Defense Ministry said, an act that Seoul labeled an “atrocity.”

 It was not clear how the man, who had been wearing a life jacket and was clutching a floating object, ended up in North Korean waters, Seoul’s defense officials said.
 His colleagues found only his shoes left on the boat.